Understanding Body Composition Scale: How Do Smart Scales Work?

 Q3.
 How often should I use a body composition scale?

 For the most consistent results, use your body composition scale daily, preferably in the morning after using the bathroom but before eating or drinking.
-This helps minimize fluctuations caused by food and water intake.
+This helps minimise fluctuations caused by food and water intake.
 Focus on weekly averages rather than daily readings to track meaningful changes in your body composition.

 Q4.
 What factors can affect the accuracy of body composition scale readings?